yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 # Shi-Tomasi Parameters
 shitomasi_params = dict(maxCorners=100, qualityLevel=0.3, minDistance=7)
 ```
-In Lucas-Kanade parameters we have a windows size of ```15 x 15``` which refer to the size of the window or neighborhood used for computing the optical flow and ```2``` for the maximum pyramid level used for the multi-resolution approach.
+In Lucas-Kanade parameters, we have a windows size of ```15 x 15``` which refer to the size of the window or neighborhood used for computing the optical flow and ```2``` for the maximum pyramid level used for the multi-resolution approach.

 ```python
 # Lucas Kanade Parameters